Nitish Jain: Early life and education

 Nitish is the son of the late Dr S C Jain and Neera Jain, and grandson of the late Shreyans Prasad Jain, parliamentarian, industrialist, and philanthropist who was conferred the Padma Bhushan in 1988.
 Nitish, and his brother Vivek, were raised in Mumbai and educated at the Cathedral and John Connon School.
 He pursued his undergraduate degree from Sydenham College, Mumbai University, and an MBA from Cornell University, USA.

 S P Jain School of Global Management

 Although Nitish was closely associated with education from an early age, his most notable achievement was the founding of SP Jain School of Global Management, a business school named after his grandfather.
 After founding the school in Dubai in 2004, Nitish went on to set up three other international campuses for SP Jain in Singapore, Sydney, and most recently, Mumbai, India.

-By having campuses in four of the world's top financial and business centres, Nitish and SP Jain were able to successfully introduce multi-city residential undergraduate and postgraduate programs, including a top-ranked Global MBA program.
-The school also offers an award-winning executive MBA program, a doctoral program for senior business professionals and a number of executive education and short-term online programs.
+The school has multi-city residential undergraduate and postgraduate programs, including a Global MBA program.
+The school also offers an executive MBA program, a doctoral program for senior business professionals and a number of executive education and short-term online programs.

 Nitish's contributions, impact in EdTech and leadership have led to SP Jain's ranking among the world's best by: